aphroditemoon/ScentScribe/README.md

 ### 6. Perfume Image Logic

-The perfume image feature supports bottle images, placeholders, and network-based images.
+The perfume image feature supports bottle images, placeholders, and network based images.
 This helps each perfume card feel more visual and polished.

 Main files: